 She continued to stare at me, carefully; watchful eyes never leaving my face.
 I waited patiently on her answer to my question.
-My signature question for all clients were told so many times; however, I’ve managed to make each one feel equally special.
+My signature question for all clients was told so many times; however, I’ve managed to make each one feel equally special.

 That line was about as tired as I am.
 There are only so many ways you can say a particular line.
 It’s not just for doing my job; it’s who and how I am.

 Before I could open my mouth again, Genevieve speaks up.

 “As I had mentioned, Kevin will take excellent care of you.
 He comes highly recommended.
 You will be taken wonderful care of.
 Have fun!”
 Genevieve explained to this medium-build woman who refuses to utter a word since they walked up to me.
 She left us with a concerned expression and a smile that didn’t quite reach her amber eyes.

 The woman intently watched Genevieve leave for a moment, turned to me, and said,

 “Well, Kevin, I’m sure you live up to the name they called you here.”
 Oh, what name?
 I wondered.
 “I’ll feel more comfortable once we’re upstairs and away from prying eyes and ears.”
 Oh, so she does talk.

 “Sure.”
 I see what she meant.
 Genevieve and her guards are watching us… too carefully.
 I nodded their way.
 Genevieve raised her glass; her usual gin and tonic.
 She forked an arched eyebrow in question, and I slightly shrugged.